pacojq/Ferret/README.md

 Ferret is still in *very* early stages of development.
 Some of the already existent functionality can be listed as follows:

-- Scene-based engine
-- Entity-Component structure
+- Scene-Entity-Component structure
 - Simple collision system
 - Coroutine handling
 - Particle system
+- TTF font support
 - Full control of the game for the programmer